Thick Vegan Hot Chocolate

 1. Soak the nuts and dates in hot water for 20 minutes or so.

-3. Pour into a saucepan with the milk and simmer on a low heat.
-Stir every few minutes, making sure to scrape off the sides.
+3. Pour into a saucepan and simmer on a low heat, stirring every few minutes.
+The hot chocolate will continue to thicken as it heats through.

-4. Take off the heat and add the hot chocolate, stir till melted.
-Add the maple syrup if desired.
+4. Take off the heat, add the dark chocolate and stir until melted.

-5. Sprinkle with pinch of chilli powder (optional) and flaky salt just before serving.
+5. Add maple syrup to taste, then sprinkle with chilli powder and flaky salt just before serving.

 RECIPE NOTES